iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 ### Landscape Analysis

   Since most deep learning problems are nonconvex, a vast amount of literature focuses on finding a (generalized) stationary point of the original optimization problem, but the practice often showed that one could find global optimality for various structured nonconvex problems efficiently.
-In fact, there is a line of research tailored for the global landscape of structured nonconvex optimization; for example, in neural network training, the interpolation condition holds for some overparameterized neural networks<d-cite key="sun2020global"></d-cite>.
+In fact, there is a line of research tailored for the global landscape of structured nonconvex optimization.
+For example, in neural network training, the interpolation condition holds for some overparameterized neural networks<d-cite key="sun2020global"></d-cite>; also it has been observed that low-rank structures naturally emerge in the weight matrices during training<d-cite key="balzano2025overview"></d-cite>.

   Regarding such a mismatch between theory and practice, one reason may be the coarse assumptions the community applied in the theoretical analysis, which cannot effectively characterize the landscape of objectives.
 Here we briefly summarize a few structures arising in recent works, which try to mix the gap between practice and theory: